redoakcanyon/HATPowerBoard/README.md

 ============
 The PowerHAT with A2D is an intelligent power controller for the Raspberry Pi.
 The power controller provides for safe shutdown when the on/off button on the PowerHAT is pressed, or if the rocpmd daemon detects the battery is about to die.
+The daemon also provides a command-line interface to retreive the battery level, and can generate logs of the battery level measurements over time.

-The PowerHAT has an integrated 4-channel analog to digital converter that is automatically configured so that data is available by reading the data from a sysfs file handle.
+The PowerHAT has an integrated 4-channel analog to digital converter that is automatically configured so that data is easliy available by reading the data from a sysfs file handle.

 Supported Raspberry PI variants
 ===============================
-For the PowerHAT to be HAT compliant, the hardware must be shipped in a form that will only work with Raspberry PI variants B+, A+ and 2B, those with a 40-pin connector, so the default software
+For the PowerHAT to be HAT compliant, the hardware must be shipped in a form that will work with Raspberry PI variants B+, A+ and 2B (those with a 40-pin connector) **out of the box**.
+The default software
 configuration is compatible with these variants.

 It is possible to re-wire/modify the PowerHAT GPIO connections and the software configuration so the PowerHAT works with earlier Raspberry PI variants.
-See the man page for details.
+See **Customization** below.

-The software for the HAT Power Controller Kit
+The software for the PowerHAT Power Controller
 =============================================
 When you install this package on your Raspberry Pi: